ViennaTools/ViennaPS/README.md

 This [example](https://github.com/ViennaTools/ViennaPS/tree/master/examples/holeEtching) demonstrates a hole etching process with a SF<sub>6</sub>O<sub>2</sub> plasma etching chemistry with ion bombardment.
 The process is controlled by various parameters, including geometry and plasma conditions, which can be adjusted in the __config.txt__ file.

 The image presents the results of different flux configurations, as tested in _testFluxes.py_.
 Each structure represents a variation in flux conditions, leading to differences in hole shape, depth, and profile characteristics.
 The variations highlight the influence of ion and neutral fluxes on the etching process.

+> [!NOTE]
+> The underlying model may change in future releases, so running this example in newer versions of ViennaPS might not always reproduce exactly the same results.
+> The images shown here were generated using **ViennaPS v3.3.0**.

 <div align="center">
   <img src="assets/sf6o2_results.png" width=700 style="background-color:white;">